 There’s a war being fought amid the vast Mississippi River system.
 At stake are populations of native fish and a multibillion-dollar fishing and boating industry.

 Blue-green algae blooms have always been a natural, and safe, part of Kansas lakes.
-But within the past decade, algal amounts have increased to where it can cause the surface of a lake or pond to look like an ugly, putrid-smelling matte of green paint.
-And it’s a problem affecting dozens of Kansas lakes.
+But within the past decade, algal amounts have increased, causing health and economic woes.